jakobzhao/geog4572/labs/lab05/readme.md

 - At least three charts and a coordinated map; (**10 POINTS**)

-> **Note:** Challenging yourself!
-Because you have used several charts to show multiple dimensions of a geographic phenomonon.
-You can try to apply [a bivariate color ramp for your map as well as your charts](http://geoviz.ceoas.oregonstate.edu/storymap/color.html)
+- Because you have used several charts to show multiple dimensions of a geographic phenomonon.
+Please appy [a bivariate color ramp for your map as well as your charts](http://geoviz.ceoas.oregonstate.edu/storymap/color.html).

 - At least two types of map layers (e.g., tileLayer, geojson layer).
 These layers can be made by yourself or from other web map providers; (**10 POINTS**)